TALA-ALTAWIL/Problem-Solving-Repo/README.md

 - Print full information of a person
 - Simulate sending an email (console output)
 - Simulate sending an SMS (console output)

+# Leap Year Checker

+This is a simple C++ program that checks whether a given year is a **leap year** or not.

+## 📌 Problem Description
+A leap year is defined as:
+- A year that is **divisible by 400**, OR
+- A year that is **divisible by 4 but not by 100**.

+Otherwise, the year is not a leap year.

+## 🛠️ Features
+- Reads a year from the user.
+- Checks if the year is a leap year using a simple condition.
+- Prints the result to the console.

 ## Usage
 1. Compile the code using any C++ compiler